rancher/rancher.github.io/os/v1.x/en/index.md

 ---
-title: RancherOS Documentation
+title: Overview of RancherOS
-description: RancherOS is a simplified Linux distribution built from containers, for containers.
-These documents describe how to install and use RancherOS.
+description: RancherOS is the smallest, easiest way to run Docker in production.
+Learn how it's designed, what its benefits are, and how it works.

 ---